Golden-tailed spiny ant fact sheet | Field of Mars EEC

 Golden-tailed spiny ant on a leaf next to a flower covered in pollen.
 Golden-tailed spiny ants forage alone for pollen, nectar, insects and seeds.

-Golden-tailed spiny ants are food for animals such as lizards, echidnas and birds.
+Golden-tailed spiny ants are part of the bushland food web.
+They provide food for animals such as birds, lizards, spiders and echidnas.

 Echidna with its head raised and soil on its long snout, ready to catch ants with its sticky tongue.
 Echidnas use their long sticky tongue to catch lots of ants to eat.